jupyter-naas/drivers/README.md

 ## Publish

-this auto publish by github action on main branch
+this auto publish on pypip by github action on main branch

 ### Authors:
 * [Martin donadieu](https://github.com/riderx)